-- (a) The Interest Payment Dates are 5 December, 5 March, 5 June and 5 September in each year and the Maturity Date or an Early Redemption Date with the first Interest Payment Date being 5 December 2018.
+- (a) The Interest Payment Dates are 1 March, 1 June, 1 September and 1 December in each year (until the first to occur of the Maturity Date and an Early Redemption Date) with the first Interest Payment Date being 1 December 2020.
 If any of these dates is not a Business Day, the Interest Payment Date is the following Business Day.
 Payment of Interest is subject to the Solvency Condition (see below). - (b) The amount of Interest payable on a Note for an Interest Period is calculated according to the following formula: